 The major reveal in “Game of Thrones” Season 6 Episode 2 was that Jon Snow came back from the dead.
 The Red Woman Melisandre performed some witch magic on his lifeless body before giving up (her magic didn’t seem to work).
-Once all hope seemed to be lost — and Jon Snow’s lifeless body was once again left alone in the room — Jon Snow comes breathing back to life.
+Once all hope seemed to be lost — and Jon Snow’s lifeless body was once again left alone in the room — Jon Snow back breathing back to life.

 But only after his trusty direwolf Ghost woke up from a slumber.